 It has to be said: The future belongs to those who believe in the beauty of their dreams.

-There is an inherent sense of achievement in his demeanour, and now that the dust has settled and the euphoria has subsided, Chirag sits back and smiles.
+There is a palpable sense of achievement in Chirag's demeanour, and now that the dust has settled and the euphoria has subsided, he sits back and smiles.